jmleino/Samsung/CodeBook.md

 * Subject: The number of the test person
 * Activity: The activity performed for the observation

-The following variables include the mean of the original variable.
+The following variables hold the mean of the original variables.
 All values are scaled into range -1, 1.
 For the meaning of the variables, please refer the original dataset at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.